-Depending on river levels, the float with Farmington River Tubing takes between 1.5 and 2 hours.
+Depending on river levels, the float with Farmington River Tubing takes between 1.5 and 2 hours or even longer.
 Other routes will vary depending on where or how far you choose to go.

-Please note, with less than 100 cfs the trip from Satan's Kingdom to the tubing take out can be over 2 hours.
+Please note, with less than 100 cfs the trip from Satan's Kingdom to the tubing take out is over 2 hours.
 See below for current water flow resources.

 Broken glass is hard to pick up and can easily cut you or someone else.

 Many areas do not provide trash cans, so always be prepared to take anything you bring back with you.

 Wearing non-slip footwear is recommended.
 Cutting your feet or toes on things like glass or fish hooks is not uncommon.
 Rocks can be slippery and may cause falls and dangerous stuck feet in the current.
 If you need to stand, make sure the water level is below your knees to provide the best protection from being pushed over by the water.
 Never stand up in quick-moving water.

 Do not bring any items with you in the water that can end up in the river if you fall out of your tube.